OCD Therapy

 Both ERP and I-CBT are CBT-based OCD therapy approaches but they tackle OCD from a different angle.
 Both are stand-alone, effective treatments for OCD and are backed by research.

-In Exposure and Response Prevention (ERP), first the client learns how and why giving importance to the intrusive thoughts and responding to them maintains and worsens their OCD.
+In ERP first the client learns how and why giving importance to the intrusive thoughts and responding to them maintains and worsens their OCD.
 They also learn how this cycle can be reversed.
 Following this the treatment is focused on deliberate systematic exposures to triggering situations while supporting the client to respond differently rather than with their usual compulsive behaviours.
 Exposures are planned, gradually built and collaborative to make treatment both manageable and effective.
 Changing the response eventually changes the beliefs clients hold about the intrusive thoughts and doubts and they eventually don’t feel significant or scary, allowing the client to set free from the heavy burden of engaging with the doubts and get back to living normally.

-I-CBT for OCD
+Inference-based CBT (I-CBT) for OCD

-Client’s experience of OCD treatment
+Clients experience of OCD Treatment

 “I consulted Dr. Azra for severe OCD.
 From the start, she was incredibly calm and patient, creating a safe space where she clearly understood the depth of my problem.
 She helped me deconstruct my obsessive thoughts and compulsions, teaching me the specific techniques needed to manage them.